-EVENT: if you would like to hear more about our project as well as EU Global Human Rights Sanctions and the human rights situation in Bahrain, join us on June 14 at 5.30 (CEST)!
-You can register via our eventbrite page.
+EVENT: if you would like to hear more about our project as well as EU Global Human Rights Sanctions and the human rights situation in Bahrain, you can check the recording of our launching event here!

 We, the European Centre for Democracy and Human Rights (ECDHR), are launching a legal campaign to end impunity in Bahrain for systemic and widespread human rights abuses.
 We will be calling on the EU to impose sanctions on human rights abusers, to send a message to the Bahraini Government that continued breaches will not go unnoticed nor unpunished by the international community.

 The EU Global Sanctions Regime, also called EU Magnitsky Act, provides us with a new opportunity to place prominent human rights abusers on a sanctions list.
 There is a range of different sanctions available, including travel bans and asset freezes.
 We are also hoping to pursue other sanctions in different jurisdictions such as the UK and the USA.
 To help us with the legal submissions, we are counting on the legal assistance of international counsel, Michael Polak of Church Court Chambers and Annahita Moradi of One Pump Court.